NUWCDIVNPT/stig-manager/clientV2/docs/components/TypographyAndSizing.md

 Virtual scrollers need a pixel `itemSize`, and rows are pinned to it (`height: var(--item-size); overflow: hidden`).
 A row that renders taller than its slot drifts as the list scrolls; a row that renders shorter leaves a gap at the end.
 Because the rows themselves are sized in rem, the pixel value must derive from the root:

 - **Fixed-height lists** pick a token from `ROW_HEIGHT_REM` in `src/shared/lib/rowHeights.js` and convert it once at setup with `rowHeightPx(kind)`.
 Choose the smallest token whose height fits the tallest thing in the row (a badge, a Select, a two-line cell).
 Bind it as `--item-size` on the table root and pin the row height in CSS from that variable. `rowHeights.test.js` fails if a component converts a row height any other way.
 - **Density grids** (the Review checklists, Findings, STIG Library) call `useGridDensity(gridKey)`.
-Geometry lives in one table, `GRID_GEOMETRY`, keyed by grid: the cell font size as a `TEXT_SCALE_REM` step, the padding around the text, and the natural height of the tallest non-text cell.
+Geometry lives in one table, `GRID_GEOMETRY`, keyed by grid: the cell text size as a `--text-*` token name, the padding around the text, and the natural height of the tallest non-text cell.
 The composable returns `gridStyle`, which binds `--line-clamp`, `--item-size`, `--cell-font-size` and `--cell-line-height` on the grid root; the clamped cell rule reads the last two, so `N` clamped lines fill exactly `N` lines and the scroller's `n × itemSize` placement holds.
 A header and body that share a key share the same geometry and the same density state. `useGridDensity.test.js` fails on a grid key that is used but not registered.

 ```js
 // Fixed-height list